Find help for Coach, Library, Premium, imports, playlists, player controls, and Performance Analysis.

 In Settings → About, Account & Support, tap Contact Support to send an email to the Drumr team.

-Tempo ramp (only available in Increasing mode) controls how many BPM the tempo increases after completing each set of reps.
+Tempo ramp (available in Increasing and Up-Down modes) controls how many BPM the tempo changes after completing each set of reps.